meinside/meinside.github.io/_posts/2016-11-24-Run-Your-Own-Minecraft-Server-on-Raspberry-Pi.md

 There would be worries about the electric charges, but with Raspberry Pi: a beast with low power consumption, they will not be yours.

-Now, here are steps to configure and run the Minecraft server on Raspberry Pi:
+Now, here are steps to configure and run the Minecraft server on Raspberry Pi 3:

 ----